 - Regression analysis or curve fitting and function minimization tool.

-- Four-vectors computation system for using in high-energy physics.
+- Four-vectors computation system for use in high-energy physics.

 - Advanced neural networks option for multivariate data analysis.